foodles-tech/field-service/fieldservice_recurring_quick_edit/readme/USAGE.rst

 * Create a new Recurring Order model
 * Select a frequency type "Quick edit".
 * Set frequency values and other fields
-* Confirm the recurrence to create first order
-* Future orders will be created via cron task